Why Cybersecurity Engineers Are Essential in 2025

 - Stay updated on emerging threats and regulatory requirements (e.g., GDPR, NIST).

-Most cybersecurity engineer positions require a formal educational background in a related field.
+Most cybersecurity engineers positions require a formal educational background in a related field.
 However, experience and certifications can sometimes substitute for a degree in certain organizations.

 Common Degrees: